March 2026 Market Update

 The La Plata County real estate market in March 2026 is shifting—and both buyers and sellers are feeling it.
 This report primarily reflects March 2026 data, which serves as a strong indicator of early Q1 trends across La Plata County.

-A historically mild winter, combined with mortgage rates stabilizing near 6%, accelerated both buyer activity and listing inventory.
+A historically mild winter, combined with mortgage rates stabilizing near approximately 6.5%, accelerated both buyer activity and listing inventory.
 What we saw was a spring market arriving weeks ahead of schedule, with momentum building as early as February.

 A Market in Transition: